krakend/krakend-documentation/backends/service-discovery.md

 ## Static resolution
 The `static` resolution is the default service discovery strategy.
-It implies that you write directly in the configuration the protocol plus the service name, hosts or IPs you want to connect to.
+It implies that you write directly in the configuration the protocol plus the service name, hosts, or IPs you want to connect to.

 The `static` resolution uses a **list** of hosts to **load balance** (in a Round Robin fashion) all servers in the list, and you should expect more or less an equivalent number of hits on each backend.
 However, if you use a **Kubernetes service**, then it load-balances itself so that you only need one entry.